romilbert/samformer/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-If you have any questions, please contact romain.ilbert@hotmail.fr or open an issue.
+Feel free to contact romain.ilbert@hotmail.fr if you have any questions and do not hesitate to open an issue, we would be happy to integrate your suggestions.

 ## Acknowledgements
 We would like to express our gratitude to all the researchers and developers whose open-source software has contributed to the development of SAMformer.
 Special thanks to the developers of Sharpness-Aware Minimization, TSMixer, and Sigma Reparam for their instructive works, which have enabled our approach.
 Your contributions to the field of machine learning and time series forecasting are greatly appreciated.